 Water is essential to your health and well-being.
 Without water, you can’t survive; humans can fast for up to a month without food, but only about a week without water.
 Water is needed for various bodily functions: hydration, detoxification, and electrolyte balance (the concentration of minerals such as sodium and potassium).

 Many people who practice water fasting do so for religious reasons, such as during Ramadan.
-Others choose to fast for health benefits, such as weight loss and improved energy levels.
+Others fast for health benefits, such as weight loss and improved energy levels.
 Generally, it is considered safe to fast for up to 20 days and up to 40 days in certain circumstances.
 However, you should not attempt a water-only fast if you are underweight or anorexic because this could put your health at risk.

 Water fasting can cause dehydration and an imbalance of electrolytes in the body.